 Tap: Black leotard; pink,black or tan tights; flat tan shoes (no ties) for children under 10, Oxford or tan heel tap shoes for students 10 and over.
 Type of Tap shoe will be chosen for the recital in December.

-Jazz: Solid color leotard and tights or leggings; tan jazz boots (Bloch “super Jazz” #S0401) for one hour classes, lyrical shoes for 90 minute classes.
+Jazz: Solid color leotard and tights or leggings; tan jazz boots (Bloch “super Jazz” #S0401) for one hour classes, canvas ballet shoes for 90 minute classes.
 Black jazz shorts may be worn over tights No baggy clothes.

 No gum, no dangling jewelry, no shirts,and no dance skirts unless in pointe class.

 There are several reasons that we choose to have a standard dress code.
 First and most importantly is so that we can see the way the student’s body is working, giving us the best chance to see what needs to be corrected.
 Secondly, dance is an art form.
 We want the students to feel like dancers when they come to class.
 We think that is hard to do when you’re wearing sweats and a hoodie.
 Lastly, we hope that it will cut out some of the “Betsy has that so I have to have it too” mentality and let the students concentrate on dancing rather than what their friend is wearing.
 Not to mention saving you a trip or two to the local dance store.